The CLIP node allows the loading of small video clips that can be used in a variety of different ways. Some things to note:

 yadif=3:1 is for deinterlacing if it is present from what I can tell, so always include this. (previous version needed mcdeint=2:1 but that is no longer needed w/ffmpeg v5.1)

 -frames:v 100 says just do 100 frames.
 If you leave this off, it will do ALL the frames.
-Remember that STRUCTURE has a max limit on number of frames for each mode, which is 400 or 1600 based on resolution (basically both fill the same amount of RAM space)
+Remember that STRUCTURE has a max limit on number of frames for each mode, which is 400 for 640×480 video or 1600 for 320×240 video (basically both fill the same amount of RAM space)